rndaorg/open-configurator/README.md

 > **Transform the way customers configure and purchase custom products with our beautiful, intuitive product configurator.**

-ConfigureMax is a modern, full-stack product configurator that enables businesses to offer customizable products with real-time pricing, visual feedback, and seamless user experience.
+Open Configurator is a modern, full-stack product configurator that enables businesses to offer customizable products with real-time pricing, visual feedback, and seamless user experience.
 Perfect for businesses selling bicycles, generators, furniture, electronics, or any configurable products.

 ![ConfigureMax Hero](https://images.unsplash.com/photo-1560472354-b33ff0c44a43?w=1200&h=600&fit=crop&crop=center)